joshbman/joshbman/README.md

 - 👋 Hi, I’m @joshbman, or Joshua Badman
-- 👀 I’m interested in video games, watching anime, and cooking
+- 👀 I’m interested in video games, watching anime and cartoons, and cooking
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on projects in hackathons and
 - 📫 How to reach me: You can email me at jbadman@purdue.edu